-The basis for this discussion is the Supervisor's Annual Appraisal and the CCAS Salary Appraisal Form, Part I. You should review this form carefully and ask for clarification from your supervisor as needed.

-The Part I form gives you important information about your appraisal results, factor scores, OCS, compensation and rating of record.
-Your supervisor should carefully review each part of the form with you, and you should sign the form in CAS2Net.
+The basis for this discussion is the Supervisor's Annual Appraisal and the CCAS Salary Appraisal Form, Part I, Summary of Results.
+You should review this form carefully and ask for clarification from your supervisor as needed.
+The Part I form gives you important information about your appraisal results, factor scores, OCS, and compensation.
+Your supervisor should carefully review each part of the form with you, and you should both sign and date the form.